 Most of the live reptile trade in Canada is untracked and unmonitored.
 Records exist for only a fraction of the total number of reptiles entering Canada.

 Imports involving reptile species listed on Appendix I or II of the Convention on International Trade in Endangered Species (CITES) require a permit from Canadian authorities before entering Canada, but non-CITES-listed species do not.
-Unfortunately, most reptiles are not CITES listed.
+Unfortunately, permits for many reptiles are not required.

 Under the Health of Animals Regulations, all turtles and tortoises entering Canada require an import permit from the Canadian Food Inspection Agency (CFIA), primarily because of disease concerns.
 Other kinds of reptiles are not regulated, so no CFIA import permit or health certificate is required when they are brought into Canada and no inspection will normally be clone at the border.